 Over the weekend, Hamas expressed doubts about whether the talks would take place.
 Israel and Hamas have held several rounds of talks in recent months without reaching a final ceasefire agreement.

-"We are closely monitoring what is happening in Beirut and Tehran, working to prevent any threats, preparing various attack options," Israeli Defense Minister Yoav Gallant said during a visit to an intelligence base in northern Israel.
+"We are closely monitoring what is happening in Beirut and Tehran, and are working to prevent any threats, preparing various attack options," Israeli Defense Minister Yoav Gallant said during a visit to an intelligence base in northern Israel.

 Ngoc Anh (according to Reuters)